bennett-j/RoboChallenge/docs/notes.md

     robot.drive(100,60)
     ```
     The difference is, robot.drive() is non-blocking (unlike straight and turn) so the line will execute (instantaneously) and then the next line executed and if there is no line the program will end.
 HOWEVER, in /.vscode/launch.json, interactive terminal is set true which means the program will(should) stay running.

-    to ensure this works in a purer sense possible solutions are
+    To ensure this works in a purer sense possible solutions are
     ```
     robot.drive(100,60)
     wait(5000) # wait 5 seconds
     ```
     where using wait() for pybricks.tools (import) makes the program stay running for 5 s.
-Perhaps purer solution is:
+Perhaps a purer solution is:
     ```
     while True:
         robot.drive(100,60)